teancom/bolo/README.md

     $ sudo make install

-This will compile and install all of the bolo components in standard systems places.  bolo requires libzmq3, pthreads and [libvigor][libvigor] to run.
+This will compile and install all of the bolo components in standard systems places.  bolo requires libzmq3, pthreads, librrd, libpcre3 and [libvigor][libvigor] to run.
 It uses [ctap][ctap] to run automated tests (which are, again, highly recommended).

 A Minimal System
 ----------------